 - 2 – 2×8 @ 92″ mitered at 45 degrees off square, ends not parallel

 The first board you will cut is the 2×8 @ 81″.
 This will be the board that you use the bed rail connectors on.
 I used two sets of bed rail connectors on this one board to make sure it was super sturdy and NOT moving…no matter what goes on!😳😂 Before starting all the bed rail connector drilling, drill 4 or 5 pocket holes along the top edge of the board to attach your mitered board later!

 Follow the instructions that come with the bed rail connector kit.
 You will want to measure everything very precisely so that everything lines up properly in the end!
 Lol!

 Drill 2 – 1 3/8″ holes in the 2×8 on each inside (end) of the board, it gives you the exact measurements and everything on where to drill them and how deep…I can’t remember off hand what they were!
-I recorded a video on my old phone, but of course, it crashed and I couldn’t retrieve anything off of it!
+I recorded a video on my old phone, but of course, it crashed and I couldn’t retrieve anything from it!
 Oy!
-But I had emailed myself a few shots from the video before it had crashed!
+But I had emailed myself a few shots from the video before it crashed!
 Luckily, the instructions are pretty clear and easy to follow!